broadinstitute/cromwell/README.md

 * If call caching is enabled, but you don't want to check the cache for any `call` invocations, set the option `read_from_cache` to `false`.
 This value also defaults to `true`

 > **Note:** If call caching is disabled, the to workflow options `read_from_cache` and `write_to_cache` will be ignored and the options will be treated as though they were 'false'.

+## Docker Tags

+Docker tags are a convenient way to point to a version of an image (ubuntu:14.04), or even the latest version (ubuntu:latest).
+For that purpose, tags are mutable, in a sense that the image they point to can change, while the tag name stays the same.
+While this is very convenient in some cases, using mutable, or "floating" tags in WDL affects the reproducibility of the WDL file: the same WDL using "ubuntu:latest" run now, and a year, or even a month from now will actually run with different docker images.
+This has an even bigger impact when Call Caching is turned on in Cromwell, and could lead to false positive cache hits.
+Docker provides another way of identifying an image version, using the specific digest of the image.
+The digest is guaranteed to be different if 2 images have the same byte content.
+For more information see https://docs.docker.com/registry/spec/api/#/content-digests
+A docker image with digest can be referenced as follow :
+    ubuntu@sha256:71cd81252a3563a03ad8daee81047b62ab5d892ebbfbf71cf53415f29c130950
+The above image refers to a specific image of ubuntu, that does not depend on a floating tag.
+A wdl containing this docker image run now and a year from now will run on the exact same image.

+In order to remove the possibility of false positive, Cromwell takes the following approach regarding floating docker tags.

+When Cromwell finds a job ready to be run, it will first look at its docker runtime attribute, and apply the following logic:
+- The job doesn't specify a docker image:
+    The job will be dispatched and all call caching settings (read/write) will apply normally.
+- The job does specify a docker runtime attribute:
+    - The docker image uses a hash (e.g. ubuntu@sha256:71cd81252a3563a03ad8daee81047b62ab5d892ebbfbf71cf53415f29c130950):
+        All call caching settings apply normally.
+    - The docker image uses a floating tag:
+        Cromwell will look up the digest of the image, and replace the user's docker value with the digest.
+This way cromwell can report with certainty which specific image was used to run a job.
+        However, because this is done dynamically when a job is about to run, odd scenarios can occur where a tag can be updated in the middle of a workflow.
+        For that reason, the job will not be eligible for call caching.
+Which means that even if call caching reading is turned on, Cromwell will not look for an existing job in the cache database.
+        If call caching writing is turned on, Cromwell will still write the job in the cache database, using the image with digest

+Cromwell can only lookup Dockerhub and Google Container Engine image digests.
+Provided the right credentials, it will be able to lookup private images.
+Note that if for some reason Cromwell fails to lookup the image digest, the job will run with the original floating tag, but will still be ineligible for call caching.

 ## Local Filesystem Options
 When running a job on the Config (Shared Filesystem) backend, Cromwell provides some additional options in the backend's config section: